 Security is integrated throughout the process.
 And while it may seem like this adds extra steps to the software development lifecycle, this method saves time in the long run.

 For DevSecOps to be truly impactful, it requires thoughtful integration — starting with an understanding of the shift left approach.

 Shift-left security is a key best practice for DevSecOps.
 Shift left security requires testing an application’s security iteratively and regularly — rather than waiting to test at the end of the software development process.

-In addition, involve the InfoSec experts at your organization to pre-approve tools that will ensure your code and environments don’t put your organization at risk.
-For example, Nightfall provides a native GitHub integration that scans push events for API keys, credentials, and PII in order to remove them from your GitHub Organization.
-Nightfall also provides other tools, like a GitHub Action and a CircleCI Orb that can be used at different parts of the software development lifecycle to prevent the issue of secrets proliferation within your code.
+Nightfall provides a native GitHub integration that scans push events for API keys, credentials, and PII in order to remove them from your GitHub Organization.
+Using machine learning, Nightfall discovers, classifies, and protects data in popular SaaS applications like Slack, Google Drive, GitHub, Confluence, Jira, and many more via our Developer Platform.
+Nightfall also provides other tools, like a GitHub Action, a CircleCI Orb, and integrations with Cribl and Snyk that can be used at different parts of the software development lifecycle to prevent the issue of secrets proliferation within your code.

 Subscribe to our newsletter